-Project work forms the basis of all work.
-A minimum of two units will be completed in the first year, with each unit being developed from a different focus area.
-A minimum of two units will be completed in the second year covering at least one additional focus area.
+Project work forms the basis of all learning.
+A minimum of two projects will be completed per year, with each unit chosen from a different focus area.

 Additional units of work may also be used for student extension of learning.
 Students may be able to negotiate projects from a focus area of interest with the teachers, and work independently.